-- (a) a Chief Executive Officer ("CEO"); - (b) a Chief Financial Officer ("CFO"); - (c) each of the three most highly compensated executive officers, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was, individually, more than \$150,000 for that financial year; and - (d) each individual who would be a NEO under paragraph (c) but for the fact that the individual was neither an executive officer of the company, nor acting in a similar capacity, at September 30, 2013.
+- (a) a Chief Executive Officer ("CEO"); - (b) a Chief Financial Officer ("CFO"); - (c) each of the three most highly compensated executive officers, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was, individually, more than \$150,000 for that financial year; and - (d) each individual who would be a NEO under paragraph (c) but for the fact that the individual was neither an executive officer of the company, nor acting in a similar capacity, at September 30, 2014.

-Warren Stanyer, President and CEO, Brent Petterson, CFO, William B. Henderson, former President and CEO, and Mike Tomczak, former CFO, are each an NEO of the Company for the purposes of the following disclosure.
+Warren Stanyer, President and CEO, and Brent Petterson, CFO, are each an NEO of the Company for the purposes of the following disclosure.

-The following disclosure sets out the compensation that the Board intended to pay, make payable, award, grant, give or otherwise provide to each NEO and director for the financial year ended September 30, 2013.
+The following disclosure sets out the compensation that the Board intended to pay, make payable, award, grant, give or otherwise provide to each NEO and director for the financial year ended September 30, 2014.